wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 		- With ${myvar**:-**default_value}
 	- If we want to set that to the default value,
 		- With ${myvar**:=**default_value}
-	- If we want to
+	- If we want to print an error message
 -